 Follow the lead of some high wire specialists.
 Make sure your breathing is slow and steady, expanding your diaphragm will help you balance better, slowly place one foot in front of the other while looking straight ahead.
 You’ll be over that pool in no time.

 Demoralising if attempted on your own.
-You must climb up a 40-foot cliff of mud and filth.
-You’ll struggle to find any hand / footholds.
-Go it alone and you’ll find yourself getting 10, maybe 20-feet up the slope before sliding back down to the muddy pit that lurks below.
+You must climb up a 40-foot (12m) cliff of mud and filth.
+You’ll struggle to find any hand/footholds.
+Go it alone and you’ll find yourself getting a third of the way up the slope before sliding back down to the muddy pit that lurks below.

 Link hands with your team and spread out.
 Take it slowly one step at a time and remember it’s not about how fast you do this one, just the fact that you do get passed it.